Using Primary Sources

 Can I take what my source says at face value?

-How do I analyse and interpret a primary source?
+How do I analyze and interpret a primary source?

 If you've found yourself feeling unsure about how to approach primary sources, be sure to explore our guide to working with primary sources for explanations and suggestions as well as exercises to improve your research abilities.